FamilySearch/GEDCOM.io/_pages/migrate.md

 1 CHAN 5 JAN 2021
 ```

+## WAC

+`WAC` has a complicated history.
+Strictly speaking, it was not present in 5.5.1, but was in 5.3 and earlier
+GEDCOM versions and is still used in 5.5.1 by some implementations.
+FamilySearch GEDCOM 7.0 replaces `WAC`
+with `INIL`.

+# How do I replace GEDCOM 5.5.1 payload values that were removed in FamilySearch GEDCOM 7.0?

 ## Non-pointer OBJE Substructures

 GEDCOM 5.5.1 allowed the same tag in the same context to have different meaning depending on its payload type.
 This added significant implementation complexity as has been removed from v7.0.